hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `kubernetes_version` - The version of Kubernetes used on the managed Kubernetes Cluster.

-* `enable_private_cluster` - If the cluster has the Kubernetes API only exposed on internal IP addresses.
+* `private_cluster_enabled` - If the cluster has the Kubernetes API only exposed on internal IP addresses.

 * `location` - The Azure Region in which the managed Kubernetes Cluster exists.